Keretapi Tanah Melayu: KTM Komuter

-The Northern Sector consists of two routes, namely the Butterworth/Bukit Mertajam-Padang Rengas route as well as the Butterworth-Padang Besar route.
+The Northern Sector consists of two routes, namely the Butterworth/Bukit Mertajam-Ipoh route as well as the Butterworth-Padang Besar route.

 KTM Komuter is a heavily utilised mode of transportation by commuters working in Kuala Lumpur as the service is an alternative for road travel, which is occasionally hampered by congestion.
 Virtually all KTM Komuter stops offer "Park & Ride" parking lots for those who drive to and from the station or halt.

 KTM Kargo

 KTM Kargo provides cargo conveyance services, with a network that spans almost the whole of the KTMB rail network.
-It is therefore highly accessible from seaports and Inland Container Terminal (ICT) as well as industrial centers.
+It is accessible from seaports and Inland Container Terminal (ICT) as well as industrial centres.

-Cargo services is a major contributor to KTM's overall revenue.
-It is set to further enhance its role with the rapidly growing demand for transportation of goods.
+Cargo services are a major contributor to KTM's overall revenue.

 Currently, there are 45 cargo train services daily with 23 routes daily, of which about 70% are concentrated in the Northern sector.
-KTMB runs 37 freight train services daily of which about 80% were concentrated in the Northern sector.
+KTMB runs 37 freight train services daily of which about 80% are concentrated in the Northern sector.